Malmö: Football

 Malmö is home to several football teams.
 Malmö FF, who play in the top-level Allsvenskan league, had their most successful periods in the 1970s and 1980s, when they won the league several times.
 In 1979, they advanced to the final of the European Cup, defeating AS Monaco, Dynamo Kiev, Wisła Kraków and Austria Wien.
 In the final, played at the Munich Olympic Stadium against Nottingham Forest, they lost by a single goal scored by Trevor Francis just before half time.
 To date, they are the only Swedish football club to have reached the final of the competition.
 Bosse Larsson and Zlatan Ibrahimović began their football careers at Malmö FF.
 A second football team, IFK Malmö, played in Sweden's top flight for about 20 years.
 The club's greatest achievement was reaching the quarterfinal in the European Cup.
-Today IFK Malmö club play in the third tier of the Swedish league system.
+In the 2023 Regular Season, IFK Malmö ranked last in the Södra Götaland section of the fourth tier of the Swedish football league system, Division 2.

-FC Rosengård (former LdB Malmö) are playing in the top level in Damallsvenskan, women's football league.
+FC Rosengård (former LdB Malmö) and Malmö FF (women) are playing in the top level in Damallsvenskan, women's football league.
 FC Rosengård girls have won the league 10 times and the national cup title 5 times.
 In 2014, they reached the semi-final in Champions League, which they ultimately went on to lose to the German side 1.
 FFC Frankfurt.
 Brazilian football player Marta, widely regarded the best female football player of all time, played in FC Rosengård between 2014 and 2017.

 Malmö Stadion was inaugurated for the opening match of the 1958 FIFA World Cup.
 The then world champions, West Germany, defeated Argentina 3–1 in front of a crowd of 31,156.
 A further two games in the cup were decided at the stadium.